meetyangyang/meetyangyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a control science and engineering PhD Student at [Northeastern University](http://english.neu.edu.cn/) specializing in process system engineering with a keen interest in using **data science**, **machine learning**, **optimization** to complement **scientific endeavours**.
-My research is focused on applying explainable data-driven modeling and optimization techniques to improve the energy process industry.
+I am a PhD candidate in **Control Science and Engineering** at Northeastern University (China, Shenyang).
+My research is focused on the interdisciplinary fields of Process Systems Engineering, Robotics, and Artificial Intelligence, with a keen interest in using **data science**, **machine learning**, and **optimization** techniques to push forward scientific research.
+My primary goal is to develop secure and explainable data analytics models and convex optimization techniques to improve the energy, efficiency, and product quality in large-scale process industries and their supply chains.